 It’s more than likely that the best drone detection solution for you is going to be a mix of the above technologies.
 Which mix exactly?
 Well, that’s going to be dependent on your specific use case.

 We work with several integrators all over the world who integrate our radars into modular counter-drone systems, so you don’t have to.
-This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software together.
+This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software solutions.

 Talking about software; Command & Control (C2) software can make or break your counter-drone system.
 All the data from those different sensors and technologies need to be collected, processed and displayed in a user-friendly way that makes sense and is actionable.

 So, it pays to make sure you’re getting a scalable, sensor-agnostic, and user-friendly C2 solution with your system.